MV Tygra: April 2009 attempted pirate seizure

 Meanwhile, a standoff had begun on April 9 between Bainbridge and the pirates in Maersk Alabama's lifeboat, where they continued to hold Captain Phillips hostage.
 Three days later, on Sunday, April 12, Navy marksmen opened fire and killed the three pirates on the lifeboat, and Phillips was rescued in good condition.
 Bainbridge captain Commander Frank Castellano, with prior authorization from U.S. President Barack Obama, ordered the action after determining that Phillips' life was in immediate danger, based on reports that a pirate was pointing an AK-47 assault rifle at his back.
 U.S. Navy SEAL snipers on Bainbridges fantail opened fire, killing the three pirates with bullets to the head.
 One of the three slain was later identified as Ali Aden Elmi.
 A fourth pirate, Abduwali Muse, aboard the Bainbridge and negotiating for Phillips' release while being treated for an injury sustained in the takeover of Maersk Alabama, surrendered and was taken into custody.
 Muse's parents asked that he be pardoned because he was either 15 or 16 years old at the time of the incident, but in court, it was ruled that he was not a juvenile and would be tried as an adult.
 He pleaded guilty to piracy charges and was sentenced to over 33 years in prison.

 The actual lifeboat in which Captain Phillips was held hostage is now on display at the National Navy UDT-SEAL Museum in Ft.
 Pierce, FL.
 An example of the Scan Eagle UAV used to monitor the crisis is also on display.
+Captain Phillips, a film based on the hijacking, was released in 2013.